schouery/mv2020/registration.md

 This class will have up to 90 students and we will invite one international experienced instructor per week to teach and create the contests.

-Registration to this class will be priorized by the following criteria
+Registration to this class will be prioritized by the following criteria

 1. You are a 2019 World Finalist
 1. You are a Brazilian Medalist (top 10 in the 2018 Brazilian Final)